porco-rosso-j/Intro/README.md

 I'm Porco, a solo solidity dev whose main interests are around DeFi, ZKP, and Account Abstraction.
 Languages: Solidity, NodeJs, Typescript, ReactJS.

+## Projects

+- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe plugin used for recovering ownership of Safe account with various zk-powered recovery methods, such as zkTouchID, social recovery with private guardians, and secret word.
+This product is still under development and supported by Safe as a Safe Grant Wave 1 grantee.

 ## Past commitments

 #### 2023

-##### Projects

-- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe plugin used for recovering ownership of Safe account with various zk-powered methods, such as zkTouchID, social recovery with private guardians, and secret word.
-This product is still under development and supported by Safe as a Safe Grant Wave 1 grantee.

 ##### Hackathons
 - [AnonAA](https://github.com/porco-rosso-j/zk-ecdsAA) at ETHPrague: ERC4337-based social recovery wallet that implements private guardians and 2 other privacy-preserving features with Noir ZKP, which got prizes from Ethereum Foundation (ERC4337) and Scroll.